Hamburg culture

-The Hamburg Culture has been identified at many places, for example, the settlement at Meiendorf and Ahrensburg north of Hamburg, Germany.
-It is characterized by shouldered points and zinken tools, which were used as chisels when working with antler.
+The culture is characterized by shouldered points and zinken tools, which were used as chisels when working with antler.
 In later periods tanged Havelte-type points appear, sometimes described as most of all a northwestern phenomenon.
 Notwithstanding the spread over a large geographical area in which a homogeneous development is not to be expected, the definition of the Hamburgian as a technological complex of its own has not recently been questioned.

-The culture spread from northern France to southern Scandinavia in the north and to Poland in the east.
-In Britain a related culture is called Creswellian.